fabianlee/k8s-vol-and-vars-for-docker/README.md

-# Emulating Kubernetes volumeMount, emptyDir, and envFrom during local Docker dev lifecycle
+# Emulating Kubernetes volumeMount, emptyDir, env and envFrom during local Docker dev lifecycle

 When deploying a container to Kubernetes, you can mount files and secrets to specific locations in the filesystem, as well as populate environment variables from a file or key.

-For example, with NGINX container you can mount:
+For example, with an NGINX container you can mount:
 * /etc/nginx/nginx.conf - control the NGINX configuration
 * /usr/share/nginx/html/index.html - the default content delivered
 * /var/log/nginx - as an ephemeral directory for logs

 or set environment variables:

-* env.properties - use a file to set an entire list of key/value environment variables
+* env.properties - use a file to set an entire list of key/value pairs
 * set a single key/value